zhufuyi/sponge_doc/en/web-development-mysql.md

-The `⓵Web service created based on sql` (web service based on SQL) is a web service that uses MySQL as its data storage.
+The `⓵Create web service based on sql` (web service based on SQL) is a web service that uses MySQL as its data storage.
 Since the database type has already been chosen, and sponge supports generating standardized CRUD code using GORM, you can generate a complete web service code with CRUD API interfaces with a single click.
 This web service allows you to easily add standardized CRUD API interfaces without writing a single line of Go code, as long as you connect it to a MySQL database.

 If you're developing a web service with only standardized CRUD API interfaces, this is one of the simplest ways to develop a web application.
 It allows you to achieve "low-code development" of web service APIs without writing Go code.
 However, when adding custom API interfaces, you'll need to manually write the complete API interface code, just like traditional API development.
-This is a limitation of the `⓵Web service created based on sql`, as it doesn't automatically generate custom API interface code.
-This limitation is addressed in another web development approach called `⓷Web service created based on protobuf` (web development with [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers)), as explained in the <a href="/web-development-protobuf" target="_blank">Web Development</a> section.
+This is a limitation of the `⓵Create web service based on sql`, as it doesn't automatically generate custom API interface code.
+This limitation is addressed in another web development approach called `⓷Create web service based on protobuf` (web development with [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers)), as explained in the <a href="/web-development-protobuf" target="_blank">Web Development</a> section.

-Therefore, `⓵Web service created based on sql` is suitable for web projects that use MySQL as the data store and where the majority of API interfaces are standardized CRUD interfaces, such as backend administration projects.
+Therefore, `⓵Create web service based on sql` is suitable for web projects that use MySQL as the data store and where the majority of API interfaces are standardized CRUD interfaces, such as backend administration projects.

 <br>